 To achieve the Level 1 Sports Trainers Accreditation participants will need to complete 3 components:

-- Online pre-course to be completed prior to webinar;
+- Online Emergency Responder Course to be completed prior to webinar;

-You must complete all 3 components to become an Accredited Sports Trainer plus provide evidence of current Provide First Aid (HLTAID003) & CPR certificates.
+You must complete all 3 components to become an Accredited Sports Trainer plus provide evidence of current Provide First Aid (HLTAID003 - valid for 3 years) & CPR (HLTAID001 - valid for 12 months) certificates.

 Level 1 Theory Component Date and Times:

 Tuesday July 26 at 5:30pm -9:00pm (select Webinar option at first step of Registration)

 (after selecting webinar option you will be asked to select the location of where you will attend the practical assessment):